HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Proposal Submission Process

-A Principal Investigator at a DBPNet Site interested in proposing a study to be conducted within DBPNet should prepare a brief preliminary proposal that outlines the aims and hypotheses, importance of the question, methods proposed, and any potential funding mechanism.
+A Principal Investigator at a DBPNet Site interested in proposing a study to be conducted within DBPNet should prepare a brief Letter of Intent/Inquiry (LOII) according to the current network guidelines noted in the template (link below).
+The LOII should outline the aims and hypotheses, importance of the question, methods proposed, and any potential funding mechanism.

-A prospective Principal Investigator wishing to consult with the Research Protocol Developmental and Review Subcommittee (RPDR) during the development of this preliminary proposal should send a one paragraph description of the project and the investigator’s questions to the NCC.
-An appropriate RPDR or NCC member will answer the investigator’s questions.
+A prospective Principal Investigator wishing to consult with the Research Protocol Review Subcommittee (RPR) during the development of an LOII should send a one paragraph description of the project and the investigator’s questions to the NCC, which will work with the RPR to appoint an appropriate DBPNet Consultant to answer the investigator’s questions.
+In doing so, the submitting investigator may recommend a network member he/she might be interested in working with.

-If you are interested in submitting a proposal and are at a site that is represented on the Steering Committee, please contact your local DBP-Net Steering Committee Member, or you also can contact Program Manager Jaclyn Cacia.
+If you are interested in submitting a proposal and are at a site that is represented on the Steering Committee, please contact your local DBPNet Steering Committee Member, or you may also contact Program Manager Jaclyn Cacia.

 If you are interested in submitting a proposal and are at a site that is NOT represented on the Steering Committee, please contact Program Manager Jaclyn Cacia.

-Please see the format for submitting a preliminary proposal.
-An investigator also can submit without using the fillable form, as long as all applicable sections are included.
+Please see the format for submitting a Letter of Intent.
+An investigator also can submit without using the fillable form, as long as all applicable sections are included in a document.
 Please email all submissions Program Manager Jaclyn Cacia.

-After the Research Protocol Developmental and Review Subcommittee (RPDR) approves a preliminary proposal, the principal investigator can submit a full protocol proposal to the RPDR by the DBPNet Steering Committee member at the proposal PI's DBPNet site.
-The RPDR subcommittee will review the protocol and consider the importance of the research question, likely feasibility of the study, any human subjects’ concerns, potential for funding, and other relevant issues.
+After the Research Protocol Review Subcommittee (RPR) approves an LOII, the principal investigator can submit a full protocol to the RPR by the DBPNet Steering Committee member at the proposal PI's site.
+The RPR subcommittee will review the protocol and consider the importance of the research question, likely feasibility of the study, any human subjects’ concerns, potential for funding, and other relevant issues (including data management).
 The subcommittee sends protocols recommended for approval to the Network Coordinating Center and Steering Committee for consideration.

 A Principal Investigator interested in proposing a secondary data analysis should provide a brief description of the research plan as well as the analytic plan.
 Submit the secondary data analysis proposal to the Network Coordinating Center (NCC).
 The NCC will send the proposal to the Dissemination Committee for review.